Lonwabo146/EventEase/README.md

 EventEase Venue Booking System
 A cloud-based venue booking platform built for EventEase, an event management company.
 Thesystem allows booking specialists to manage venues, events, and bookings from a single adminplatform.

-📋 Project Overview
+Project Overview
 EventEase was overwhelmed with managing multiple venue bookings manually, leading todouble bookings, last-minute cancellations, and a lack of visibility into venue availability.
-Thisplatform solves that by providing a centralised, cloud-powered booking management system.
+This platform solves that by providing a centralised, cloud-powered booking management system.
 Features
 Venue Management
 — Create, view, update, and delete venues with name, location,capacity, and image URL